Rao Advisors - Home

 Or, we can create a tailor-made one-on-one tutoring support plan for practicing content.
 You decide the level of our engagement.

-Step 2: To practice test-taking, both the SAT and ACT offer numerous free official mock tests, tests that were previously administered.
+To practice test-taking, both the SAT and ACT offer numerous free official mock tests, tests that were previously administered.
+Review the Taking Practice Tests section in our How do you prepare for the SAT/ACT? post for useful links to test content.

 For the SAT, your first session with us would be about eight weeks before the test date, and for the ACT, it would be about ten weeks before the test date.

-That is, when reviewing the detailed explanations for wrong answers, you would track if you had more than one wrong answer in a topic area, such as Congruence and Similarity (Math), or Possessive Determiners (English Grammar).
-If yes, our tutor will take you back to the impacted section and review the content with targeted instruction to close any gaps in learning.
+That is, when reviewing the detailed explanations for wrong answers, our tutor will help you track if you had more than one wrong answer in a topic area, such as Congruence and Similarity (Math), or Possessive Determiners (English Grammar).
+If yes, our tutor will take you back to the impacted section (Step 1 above) and review the content with targeted instruction to close any gaps in learning.

 Many students are too eager to believe that their foundational knowledge is so strong that a remedial review is unnecessary.
 For well-designed tests such as the SAT/ACT, which pry on tricking students, such over-confidence could impact test-day scores.

-Week 2: You would take the second official mock test, send your results, and appear for the tutoring session.
+Week 2: You would take the second official mock test, send us your results, and appear for the second tutoring session.
 The tutor will again forensically diagnose your answer responses, and apply instructional training to close knowledge gaps.
+You get the idea.

 Then, take the official test.